nus-cs2103-AY2021S2/ip/docs/README.md

 ## Quick start
-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` installed in your Computer.
-1. Download the latest `MouMou.jar` from [here](https://github.com/mesyeux/ip/releases/tag/v0.2).
+1. Download the latest `oui.jar` from [here](https://github.com/mesyeux/ip/releases/tag/0.2).
-1. Copy the file to the folder you want to use as the *home folder* for your MouMou application.
+1. Copy the file to the folder you want to use as the *home folder* for your Oui application.
 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.

 ![Startup Screenshot](images/startup.jpg)